nirmata/kubernetes-zookeeper/README.md

 It requires Kubernetes 1.7 or greater.

 ## Limitations
 1. Scaling is not currently supported.
-An ensemble's membership can not be updated in a safe way in ZooKeeper 3.4.10 (The current stable release).
+An ensemble's membership can not be updated in a safe way.
 1. Observers are currently not supported.
 Contributions are welcome.
 1. Persistent Volumes must be used. emptyDirs will likely result in a loss of data.